AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

 ![Clean Architecture](docs/CleanArchitecture.jpg)

-but you know using **the clean architecture** with all of its concepts is a little bit overkill for our small project and there is also [(KISS)](https://en.wikipedia.org/wiki/KISS_principle) which forces me to keep the stuff simple
+but you know using **the clean architecture** with all of its concepts is a little bit overkill for our small project and there is also [(KISS)](https://en.wikipedia.org/wiki/KISS_principle) principles which kind of forces me to keep the stuff simple

-so in order to keep stuff simple I decided to take part of its main concepts (such as layered architecture, SOLID principles, dependency rule, testing, ...etc)
+so I decided to take the main concepts of the architecture (such as layered architecture, SOLID principles, dependency rule, testing, ...etc) and do some tweaks in order to keep stuff simple

 on the other hand NestJS helps with implementing the layered architecture due to its modular structure, and that led to having the following layers: